pipelight/pipelight/STRUCTURE_AND_FUNCTIONING.md

 The entry point is `pipelight/src/main.rs`.

-Then a switch/case function from `swicth/src/case,rs` to determine wich command to execute.
+Then a switch/case function from `swicth/src/case.rs` to determine wich command to execute.

+The command is then detached from the standard I/O and sent to the background.

+## Detaching processes (the secret sauce)

+Pipelight is a single binary to execute pipelines, whach files, print logs...

+# P